certara/pyDarwin/docs/Options.rst

     * selection_size: How many "parents" enter in the selection, 2 is highly recommended, very limited experience with other values

-.. _crossoverOperator_options_desc:
+.. _crossover_operator_options_desc:

-    * crossoverOperator: The algorithm for cross over, only "cxOnePoint" (single point cross over) is available
+    * crossover_operator: The algorithm for cross over, only "cxOnePoint" (single point cross over) is available

 .. _mutate_options_desc: